Quality

 You can customize the association of each Dimension to a [supported monitor that can output a Data Quality score](https://docs.decube.io/reports/asset-report-data-quality-scorecard#supported-monitors-with-default-quality-dimension).

-The Data Quality (DQ) score is calculated daily using the formula:
+Decube calculates the Data Quality (DQ) score daily using this formula:

 Where: